aszynkow/oci_terraform_school/session0_intro_to_terraform/README.md

     compartment_id = "ocid1.compartment.oc1..."
     }

-Terraform provider's job is to map the varibales, crate a paylod file and call an API.
+Terraform provider's job is to map the varibales, crate a payload and call an API.

     Map variables and create a payload: